filecoin-project/filecoin-docs/docs/get-started/lotus/send-and-receive-fil.md

 ---
 title: 'Lotus: send and receive FIL'
 description: 'This guide will show you how to create and manage a Lotus wallet and how to use it to send some Filecoin to a different address.
-Each node can have one wallet, and each wallet can have multiple addresses.'
+Each node can have multiple addresses.'
 breadcrumb: 'Send and receive ⨎'
 ---